 Snowball Microphone from Blue

-The Snowball mic, by Blue Microphones is meant for setting up in the middle of a table and will pick up conversations from those speaking.
+The Snowball mic, by Blue Microphones, is meant for setting up in the middle of a table and will pick up conversations from those speaking.
 Since it’s so good at picking up audio though, you want to make sure the room your broadcasting from is already quiet.
-There’s also different settings on the Snowball that change how the mic picks up audio in the room, depending on your scenario.
+There are also different settings on the Snowball that change how the mic picks up audio in the room, depending on your scenario.